scallyw4g/bonsai/bugs.md

+# Oct 24 2020 - 1:30 - closed - Calling Reallocate after a TimedFunction causes reallocation to fail
+* allocation
+* memory
+* reallocate
+When initializing the debug system I was using the same arena for everything, including allocating debug_profile_scope structs.
+The bug I hit was when an allocation was made on the thread-local arena, then passed to a timed function, then re-allocated, the reallocation would fail.
+This would actually only happen if we allocated a new debug_profile_scope struct, which was during initialization, so we did.
+Anyhow, adding an arena specifically for debug_profile_scope structs resolved the issue, and sees like a prudent strategy to get good memory packing anyway.

 # April 30 2020 - 2:00 - closed - EatEntireLine when cursor is not where I thought
 * stream-state
 * parsing